 - This power vented water heater comes with blower assembly installed. - After unit is set in place, make sure blower assembly is still mounted securely.
-Make sure there is no damage to blower. - 3.
+Also make sure both drain ports of rubber boot vent adapter are capped off.
+Lastly, make sure there is no damage to blower. - 3.
 Condensate drains from three locations on blower assembly.
 See Figure 17.
 One flexible hose runs from bottom of blower housing; two run from the ports of rubber connector at the outlet of blower.
 All these three condensate hoses are connected to barb fittings at vent pipe assembly #2.
 The hose from bottom of blower housing is clamped by two clamps and the two hoses from rubber connector are harnessed by another clamp.
 Make sure there is no kink or twist.